Mirsaidbek/WeatherService/README.md

 ***
-* after being registered and logged in can see the list of cities and subscribe to them and get the weather information of all them (all cities).

 * In order to create user with admin role, firstly register new user after that change the role in database from "USER" to "ADMIN" manually.